 - Completed application form, including your essay – as one document, PDF or Word Document format;

-- One recommendation letter in English language by your current high school teacher or university professor scanned as one document in PDF or JPG format;
+- One recommendation letter in English language by a current high school teacher or university professor scanned as one document in PDF or JPG format;

 - An original copy of school/university grades for the spring semester 2022/2023 academic year (scanned as one document in PDF or JPG format).